-Un-met academic standing.
+Having an academic standing of Academic Warning or Suspension.

-Student of concern as identified by the Behavioral Intervention Team (B.I.T)
+Student of concern as identified by the Coordinates,Assesses, Responds and Engages (CARE) Team

-Financial aid exit counseling.

 Unreturned material from an outside entity that is course related.

-Students will be notified in myClackamas regarding any registration and/or transcript restrictions that have been placed on their records due to unmet obligations.
+Students will be notified in myClackamas regarding any registration restrictions that have been placed on their records due to unmet obligations.
 Notifications will include contact information for resolving the restriction.

-Exceptions to registration and transcript restriction may be approved by the Registrar and/or any of the deans of instruction or student services.
+Exceptions to registration restriction may be approved by the Registrar and/or any of the deans of instruction or student services.

 A hold will be cleared from a student’s educational record by a designated staff member from the department that initiated the hold or through the Registrar’s office when the student’s commitment has been satisfied.